ibm-cloud-docs/Registry/iam.md

 When IAM policies are enabled for your account in {{site.data.keyword.registrylong_notm}}, every user that accesses the {{site.data.keyword.registrylong_notm}} service in your account must be assigned an access policy with an IAM user role defined.
 That policy determines what role the user has within the context of the service, and what actions the user can perform.
 Each action in {{site.data.keyword.registrylong_notm}} is mapped to one or more [IAM access](/docs/account?topic=account-userroles) user roles.

 IAM policies are enforced only when you use IAM to log in to {{site.data.keyword.registrylong_notm}}.
-If you log in to {{site.data.keyword.registrylong_notm}} by using another method, such as a registry token (deprecated), your policies are not enforced.
-If you want to restrict access to one or more namespaces for an ID that you are using for automation, use an IAM service ID instead of a registry token.
+If you want to restrict access to one or more namespaces for an ID that you are using for automation, use an IAM service ID.
 For more information about service IDs, see [Creating and working with service IDs](/docs/account?topic=account-serviceids#serviceids).

 From version 0.1.485 of the {{site.data.keyword.registryshort_notm}} CLI or later, or in the {{site.data.keyword.cloud_notm}} console on or after 29 July 2020, you can set permissions so that you can configure access to resources within a namespace at the [resource group](/docs/account?topic=account-rgs) level.
 For more information, see [User permissions for working with namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_setup_cli_namespace_plan_perm).

 If you started to use {{site.data.keyword.registrylong_notm}} before 4 October 2018, you must enable policy enforcement for each region so that you can use {{site.data.keyword.iamlong}} (IAM) access role policies to manage access to the {{site.data.keyword.registrylong_notm}} service.
 If you do not enable this policy, any user in the account can manage registry resources.
 For more information, see [Enabling policy enforcement for existing users](/docs/Registry?topic=Registry-user#existing_users).
 {: tip}

-Using {{site.data.keyword.registrylong_notm}} tokens is deprecated.
+From 19 August 2021, using {{site.data.keyword.registrylong_notm}} tokens is discontinued and will no longer work.
+For more information, see [{{site.data.keyword.registrylong_notm}} Deprecates Registry Tokens for Authentication](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-container-registry-deprecates-registry-tokens-for-authentication){: external}.
 {: deprecated}

 For more information about IAM, see [What is {{site.data.keyword.IBM_notm}} {{site.data.keyword.iamshort}}?](/docs/account?topic=account-iamoverview#iamoverview)